 For some years this had a strong polemical aspect: we need new forms of Christian culture, I argued, the normal churchy form being too weak and compromised.
 I have become more accepting of regular church, as the necessary basis of Christian culture, but still feel that new things are needed on the fringes.
 And this is how I see my role as a Christian artist: creating new bits of Christian culture that might show people the power of this ritual tradition.

-On one hand, this means large-scale public art events that are also ritual events.
-I am currently working with a cathedral to realise one such project – watch this space.
-And I am working with a central London church on a performance art work for next Holy week.
-But on the other hand it means more conventional art making.
-This tends to have a strong religious reference and might even have a church setting (I have made many hangings for churches), but it might also seem ironic, questioning of orthodoxy.
+On one hand, this means public art events that are also ritual events.
+I am currently working on one such project for next Holy Week – watch this space.
+But on the other hand it means more conventional art making (which I became more involved with through studying Fine Art at Kensington and Chelsea college 2017-18).
+My art tends to have a strong religious reference and might even have a church setting (I have made many hangings for churches), but it might also seem ironic, questioning of orthodoxy.
 Seeming-irreverence is a crucial tool for the religious artist.